Qijie-Sun/TimeTrack/README.md

 # TimeTrack
-TimeTrack is a platform designed to improve student productivity by providing a simple and intuitive method for students to track tasks.
-With busy schedules, many students struggle with managing their daily and weekly tasks, which leads to stress and forgotten tasks.
-TimeTrack offers tools like tracking assignments that correlate to different classes on a calendar style UI.
-This aims to help students organize their tasks and monitor their progress effectively.

----

-This project is currently in early development.

-# TimeTrack
 TimeTrack is a platform designed to improve productivity by providing a simple and intuitive method for students to track tasks.
 With busy schedules, many students struggle with managing their daily and weekly tasks, which leads to stress and forgotten tasks.
 TimeTrack